Phillies slugger Harper expected to return to lineup Tuesday

-The two-time National League MVP indicated on Instagram that an appointment with Dr. Neal ElAttrache on Monday went well and that he was cleared to return.
+The two-time National League MVP was cleared on Monday after an appointment with Dr. Neal ElAttrache on Monday morning.
+Harper is expected to be in the lineup at designated hitter on Tuesday in the middle game of a three-game series against the Los Angeles Dodgers.

-The Phillies arrived in Los Angeles overnight to begin a three-game series against the Dodgers on Monday.
-ESPN was the first to report that Harper was cleared.
+“I looked at this series in the offseason.
+I wanted to put myself the earliest that I could in my mind to work towards something to get out there,” Harper said before taking batting practice Monday.
+“I was just trying to make progress each day.
+My body has been very good to me in this process.”

-The timing of the return would complete a stunning recovery for Harper.
+The timing of the return completes a stunning recovery for Harper.
 The Phillies said when Harper had surgery on Nov.
 23 that he was expected to return around the All-Star break in mid-July.

+“I think having five months to play this game helps everyone on the field.
+It felt like I could have been back two weeks ago possibly but the healing process just didn’t let me do that,” Harper said.
+“Anytime before that July mark I was trying to push for and I’m very happy we were able to get to this point.”

 It also comes at a great time for the Phillies, who have won seven of their last nine games.
 They took two of three from Houston over the weekend in a rematch of last year’s World Series.